BorzRobert/Fundamental_Algorithms_Tasks/README.md

  it will be part of our MST.
 The itteration will stop when the MST will be copmplete.

   # L10
+  * The code written by me is lead by the TODO sections of the requested functions:
+*   get_neighbors:->The idea of the algorithm is that we check each possible neighbor to see if it is valid(valid means it is not a wall and it is on the grid).
+*   bfs:->The idea of the implementation is that we use a queue in order to keep track of our nodes and their status.
+The nodes in the queue are GRAY(under visitation,they were white before being in the queue) and they will become BLACK after we finish our traversal(we also set the distance from the source for each node).
+*   print_bfs_tree:->The idea of the implementation is identical with the one in L06, the only additional thing that we get is a repr array, in order to print the position of the node on the grid. performance:->As you can see in bfs() function we already count the number of operations, so performance just generates test samples for bfs function in the two following manners: 1)constant nr. of node and variable nr. of edges 2)constant number of edges and variable number of nodes
+*   The obtained graphs are the expected ones, showing a linear effort(because it is a traversal).
+*   shortest_path:->The idea of the implementation is that we use the bfs algorithm in order to check if we can reach the destination node, if we can we will reconstruct the path from de destination to the source and reverse the order in order to obtain the in betwwen nodes between source and destination and we will put them in the path array.
   # L11